nus-cs2030/1920-s2/contents/textbook/lecture10/monadsIntro/extraMonads.md

 fe.map(x -> x + 2.0).map(x -> x * 3.0).equals(fe.map(x -> (x + 2.0) * 3.0)); // check Associative Law
 ```

 The result for the second line of code is true, and the result for the third line of code is true as well.
-Thus we can confirm that the above implementation is a functor.
+Thus we can confirm that the above implementation is a functor because it obeys the two laws mentioned above

 ## How to build a monad